7 Best Water Hiking Sandals in 2026

 What makes it the best?

-We couldn’t agree on a better name for the Teva Hydratek because it offered the best versatility among water hiking sandals we brought to our hydro activities and tested in the lab.
+We couldn’t agree on a better name for the Teva Hydratek because it’s perfect for our hydro activities.
+For only £80, it’s the best budget water hiking sandal we’ve tested in the lab.
 Stylish for beach trips, comfortable for light hikes, and grippy for water sports, it’s a sandal that can do it all!

 The shoe has a classic look that can blend well with casual wear.
-All its straps are adjustable to accommodate different foot shapes, cementing its versatile nature.
+All its straps are adjustable to accommodate different foot shapes, displaying its versatile nature.
 It feels easy on the foot thanks to its light 10.8 oz (305g) build and flexible midsole.
-Our bend test confirms it’s 33.0% more adaptive than average.
+Our bend test confirms it’s 28% more adaptive than average.

 The platform felt so pleasant on the foot.
 Its cushioned heel offers excellent impact protection, while its moderate forefoot delivers ground connectedness, crucial for navigating through rocks.
-Our durometer confirms its plush sensation with an 18.9 HA reading, the lowest we’ve ever got for hiking sandals.
+Our shock absorption test reveals a high score of 116 SA, making it more protective than average.
+It also offers a nice spring with each step, confirmed by our energy return test with an impressive 61.1% score.

 The outsole is a soft 77.6 HC, enhancing traction with its 2.6 mm lugs.
 What’s unique about this sandal is the tread pattern has air channels to create a suction effect when dealing with slippery surfaces.
 The textured topsole also prevented our feet from sliding in the sandal when getting wet.